Get the lowest rate for your Hotel in Tuscany through Booking.com

 By Train + Bus

-Like many places in southern Tuscany, there is public transport but it is not always very convenient to use - however not impossible!
+Like many places in southern Tuscany, there is public transport but it is not always very convenient to use.
+It is not impossible, but not convenient.

-The closest train station is Albinia but not all trains stop there so make sure to check ahead of time the schedules (www.trenitalia.com).
+The closest train station is Albinia but not all trains stop there so make sure to check ahead of time the train schedules (www.trenitalia.com).
 The next closest is the station at Orbetello.
-From there, take a bus (Rama) from Orbetello or Albinia to Manciano.
+From either Albinia or Orbettelo, there is a bus to Manciano and from there you need to catch another bus to Saturnia.

-These are the bus schedules from Orbetello and Albinia to Manciano: bus line 10/0 (and this for the return times from Manciano)
+These are the bus schedules from Orbetello and Albinia to Manciano: bus line 11/P now run by AT bus.

 Thermal waters at Saturnia hot springs near Grosseto